Earless seal: Growth and maturation

-The pup's diet is so high in calories, it builds up a fat store.
+The pup's diet is so high in calories that it builds up a fat store.
 Before the pup is ready to forage, the mother abandons it, and the pup consumes its own fat for weeks or even months while it matures.
 Seals, like all marine mammals, need time to develop the oxygen stores, swimming muscles, and neural pathways necessary for effective diving and foraging.
 Seal pups typically eat no food and drink no water during the period, although some polar species eat snow.
 The postweaning fast ranges from two weeks in the hooded seal to 9–12 weeks in the northern elephant seal.
 The physiological and behavioral adaptations that allow phocid pups to endure these remarkable fasts, which are among the longest for any mammal, remain an area of active study and research.

 Feeding strategy

-Phocids make use of at least four different feeding strategies: suction feeding, grip, and tear feeding, filter feeding, and pierce feeding.
+Phocids make use of at least four different feeding strategies: suction feeding, grip and tear feeding, filter feeding, and pierce feeding.
 Each of these feeding strategies is aided by a specialized skull, mandible, and tooth morphology.
 However, despite morphological specialization, most phocids are opportunistic and employ multiple strategies to capture and eat prey.
 For example, the leopard seal, Hydrurga leptonyx, uses grip and tear feeding to prey on penguins, suction feeding to consume small fish, and filter feeding to catch krill.